FlagaDoS/WriteUp/encryptCTF_april_2019/pown/Pwn0.md

 ![pwn0_chall](../IMG/pwn0_chall.png)

-It's just a programme which ask : "How's the josh?" and answer : "Your josh is low!
+It's just a programme which asks : "How's the josh?" and answer : "Your josh is low!
 Bye!"

 If we put many number we got :